KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ### Data Sources

+Congregational Survey and Results Report
+Community Survey and Results Report

 #### Internal Data Sources
 * Determine of the church collects and tracks congregational data.
 For instance, if the church maintains a database, contact the administrator who has access.
 * Contact lead pastor for official Table 1 and 2 info